 Manual trip - Select this item to trip the breakers manually.
-If two breakers are controlled by the DLP1, each must be tripped individually.
+If two breakers are controlled by the DLP3, each must be tripped individually.
 Note that the breakers cannot be tripped if the appropriate jumper is installed (see Chapter 3 - Hardware Description for the location and description of the jumpers).
 To select Manual trip, click on the menu item or press the hot key ALT-M.

-Select the breaker to trip with the ↑ and ↓ keys or by clicking on the breaker selection.
+Select the breaker to trip with the \uparrow and \downarrow keys or by clicking on the breaker selection.
 Select OK, after which you are asked to confirm the action.
 Select OK again to trip the breaker and return to the previous screen.
 Select CANCEL to return to the breaker-selection dialog box without tripping the selected breaker.
 Select CANCEL in the breaker-selection dialog box to return to the Actions menu.

 manual Close - Select this item to close the breakers manually.
-If two breakers are controlled by the DLP1, each must be closed individually.
+If two breakers are controlled by the DLP3, each must be closed individually.
 Note that the breakers cannot be closed if the appropriate jumper is installed (see Chapter 3 - Hardware Description for the location and description of the jumpers).
 To select manual Close, click on the menu item or press the hot key ALT-C.

-Select the breaker to close with the ↑ and ↓ keys or by clicking on the breaker selection.
+Select the breaker to close with the \uparrow and \downarrow keys or by clicking on the breaker selection.
 Select OK, after which you are asked to confirm the action.
 Select OK again to trip the breaker and return to the previous screen.
-Select CANCEL from the confirmation dialog box to return to the breaker-selection dialog box without closing the selected breaker.
+Select CANCEL from the confirmation dialog box to return to the breakerselection dialog box without closing the selected breaker.
 Select CANCEL from the breaker-selection dialog box to return to the Actions... menu.

-Enable outputs - Select this item to energize the DLP1 outputs.
-Note that the digital outputs cannot be installed (see Chapter 3 - Hardware Description for the location and description of the jumpers on the MMI board).
+Enable outputs - Select this item to energize the DLP3 outputs.
+Note that the digital outputs cannot be enabled remotely if the appropriate jumper is installed (see Chapter 3 - Hardware Description for the location and description of the jumpers on the MMI board).
 To select Enable outputs, click on the menu item or press the hot key ALT-E.